- About the Vendor Product Selection Screen (aka Buying Preferences Screen)

 You can set the columns to display on the Vendor Product Selection screen along with their sort order.
 To do so:

-- From the left navigation pane, select Procurement > Buying Preferences.
+- From the left navigation sidebar, select Procurement > Buying Preferences.

 - By default, the Vendor Product Selection tab is selected, which displays the Vendor Product Selection.